A-List offers the very best, customized tutoring for the PSAT/SAT. Learn more about these tests and our test prep program below.

 You Can Prepare Productively

 The PSAT has similar questions and tests the same knowledge areas as the SAT.
-If you are prepping for the SAT, you are essentially prepping for both tests!
+So if you’re getting a head start prepping for the SAT, you are essentially prepping for both tests!
 We recommend prepping smarter, not harder.
-Summer is the perfect time to start prepping.
+Summer is the perfect time to begin prepping.

 Boost in Confidence